AuroraAmissa/ProjectUnison/site/content/major_changes.md

 # Major Changes

-This is a brief listing of all changes to the Pathfinder core system, to help people familiar with the system get acquainted easier with this homebrew SRD.
+This is a brief listing of all changes to the Pathfinder core system and Spheres of Power, to help people familiar with the system get acquainted easier with this homebrew SRD.

+## Templating Differences

+* Actions characters can take are explicitly put into a distinct box, rather than leaving it ambiguous.
+Sphere effects explicitly modify specific actions rather than leaving some subtle interactions ambigious.
+* Dice rolls and calculations are always surrounded in brackets like so: [d20], [d20+10], [2 + 3/character level].
+This helps players immediately understand the effect.
+* The term "level" is never used ambigiously to refer to "class level".
+The Project Unison SRD always explicitly uses "class level" or "character level" - or otherwise makes it clear which is being referred to.
+* The term "magical effect" is used in place of "sphere effect" and "caster" in place of "spherescaster" as there are no spells in this SRD.
+To prevent confusion when using external content including spells, the term "spell" and "spellcaster" is never used.

 ## New Systems